 - Using a cake mix will reduce the prep time.
 You can use Yellow Cake mix or White Cake mix.

-- Do NOT use frozen blueberries in this recipe, their water content is too high.
+- Also, Do NOT use frozen blueberries in this recipe, their water content is too high.
 Use fresh blueberries.

 - Based on reference, you can add 1/2 cup of chopped walnuts or pecans into the batter.